Holmesglen's Bachelor of Information Systems has a practical, hands-on approach to learning, focusing on building technical skills from the ground up.

 Qualification and recognition

-After completing 23 subjects, you will be eligible to receive the Bachelor of Information Systems.
+On completion, you will receive the Bachelor of Information Systems.

 Connections with industry

-Holmesglen works closely with leading companies in the IT industry, including Cisco, VMware, Fortinet, Microsoft and Amazon Web Services to ensure this course is industry current.
-With this Bachelor, you will gain the practical experience and theoretical knowledge to be productive in the workforce from day one.
+Holmesglen works closely with leading companies in the IT industry, including Cisco, VMware, Fortinet, Microsoft and Amazon Web Services to ensure this course is industry-current.

 How to apply